 TIP #2: Create a structure

-This is yet another thing that will save A LOT of your time: creating a page structure that is easy to understand and follow for your own needs and others.
+Having a decent structure before getting started will A LOT of your time: creating a page structure that is easy to understand and follow for your own needs and others.

 For example, I have Work With Me page in my Menu.
 I offer two services: website design and online course creation.
 From that page, you can access two more pages, for each specific service.
 None of them are directly on my Menu, they can be accessed only through Work With Me page.